HugoByte/aurras-event-feed-substrate-js/docs/configuration.md

 #### HEALTH\_API\_PORT [Optional]

-Configuration for Health API port primarily used for Kubernetes health probe.
+Configuration for Health API port primarily used for Kubernetes readiness and liveness probe.
 Default port is 80.

 | Environment Variable | Sample Values |
 | :--- | :--- |